Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Introduction

 To address these limitations, we propose a Gaussian reconstruction method that leverages Gaussian processes to model RF Radiance Fields.
 Our key insight is to represent these fields as spatially dense Gaussian fields, populated with virtual signal sources, modeled as Gaussian random variables.
-This allows us to construct RF Radiance Fields by resolving field uncertainties through sparse RF samples and matrix inversion.
+This allows us to construct RF Radiance Fields by resolving field uncertainties through sparse RF samples.
 Additionally, our method allows us to provide an uncertainty model.
 In other words, for any selected target position, we not only predict the RF Radiance Field, and hence received signal power, but also provide the variance of the predicted value.

 The practical contribution of our work is to incorporate active sampling by taking measurements at the positions with the highest uncertainty, which significantly reduces the required sampling density.
-Moreover, with this approach, our method can adapt to quasi-dynamic scene changes by collecting only a few samples from the RF sensors.
-When changes are detected, our method guides the agent to identify which additional sensors need to be activated for new measurements, allowing the RF Radiance Field to be updated accordingly.
+Moreover, with this approach, our method can adapt to quasi-dynamic scene changes by collecting only a few measurements and comparing them with the past RF Radiance Field.
+When changes are detected, our method guides the agent in identifying which additional measurements are needed, allowing the RF Radiance Field to be updated accordingly.
 This capability distinguishes our method from existing approaches and makes it more suitable for real-world applications.

 We evaluate our method in both simulated and real environments, demonstrating superior performance in terms of computational and sampling efficiency, while maintaining high reconstruction accuracy.
 As a result, our proposed method is particularly advantageous when the number of available samples is limited.